QGEP/docs/en/user-guide/network-following/index.rst

 * This is a tool in the QGEP-toolbox.

 * The idea for this tool is to get the flowtime between a startpoint (where e.g.is an accident) and an interesting wastewater structure downstreams.
-It is not the idea to create a flowtime plan for a whole network with this tool (use the **sum up upstream** tool for this task).
+It is not the idea to create a flowtime plan for a whole network with this tool (use the SumUpTool_ tool for this task).

 * For this tool you need a layer (table) in the QGEP-project with the flowtime per reach and the obj_id of the reach.